Joining us at 13+

 Academic Scholarship candidates are selected on the strength of their results in the ISEB pre-test, their performance in the subsequent interview, group session and short written assessments, and the further Scholarship assessment in Year 8.
 Candidates who are awarded an Academic Scholarship are expected to maintain excellent academic standards throughout their school life.

 Music Scholarships may be awarded on the basis of an audition and interview, and candidates must also satisfy the School’s normal academic entry requirements.
-Successful candidates will normally have achieved at least Grade 6 standard in one or more instruments.
+Scholarships are offered on all orchestral instruments; however, voice cannot be offered as a first study and singers are also expected to play an instrument.
+The minimum requirement on piano and strings is Grade 6; on other orchestral instruments, Grade 5 is accepted.
 In addition to the monetary value of a Scholarship, Music Scholars will also receive free tuition on two instruments at the School, or the equivalent monetary value towards external tuition.
-Music Scholars are expected to participate fully and contribute positively to the musical life of the School in activities appropriate to their talents, to be involved in a reasonable number of activities out of normal School hours, and to meet the high standards of musicianship expected by the School; they will also be expected to take Music GCSE or IGCSE.
+Music Scholars are expected to participate fully and contribute positively to the musical life of the School in activities appropriate to their talents, to be involved in a reasonable number of activities out of normal School hours, and to meet the high standards of musicianship expected by the School; they will also be expected to take Music IGCSE.

 Sports Scholarships are awarded to gifted team games players who have the ability to make a significant contribution to at least two of the School's major team sports, especially football.
 In order to be awarded a Sports Scholarship, which are awarded on the basis of a sports trial, candidates must have satisfied the School’s normal academic entry requirements.
 In addition to the monetary value of a Scholarship, Sports Scholars are eligible to receive funding from the Sports Scholarship Fund to support their personal and team sporting development.
 Sports Scholars are expected to contribute positively and fully to the sporting life of the School in all three terms of the academic year and to be involved in a reasonable number of activities out of normal School hours.
 Representation for the School is a key requirement and will only be waived in special circumstances by the Director of Sport.